-HONG KONG - At least six people have been taken to hospital for inhaling tear gas during clashes between police and protesters, with another person suffering from a head injury, said the government.
+HONG KONG - At least 72 people were injured and taken to hospital during clashes between police and protesters on Wednesday (June 12) over a contentious extradition Bill, said Hong Kong authorities..
 Read more at straitstimes.com.

 some notable tweets from the protest (archive.li isn't loading for me)HONG KONG - At least six people have been taken to hospital for inhaling tear gas during clashes between police and protesters on Wednesday (June 12), with another person suffering from a head injury, according to Hong Kong authorities.

 Earlier, police fired rubber bullets at protesters after they declared a "riot" as clashes broke out between police and protesters.